AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 * **TODO**: Check for rest server
 * **Navigate to port 5600 on your host instance**: In a browser, navigate to http://<instance-ip-address>:5600.
 If the front page of the webrequester appears, the server is running correctly and exposing the ports as expected.
+If the page fails to load, but updates the address protocol to https, the service is running, but something else is wrong.

 ## Step 9: Map Your Domain to Route 53

 Login to the [Route 53 control panel for ambulnz-dev.com](https://console.aws.amazon.com/route53/home?region=us-west-2#resource-record-sets:ZQX48K9VKMJTV).
 Create a new A-Type recordset and make a note of the name.
 Set alias to true and point the alias to your load balancer.